microsoft/pxt-adafruit/olddocs/js/events.md

 # Events Library

-The functions in the events namespace allow the BBC micro:bit to communicate with a separate (remote) device, such as a smartphone, over Bluetooth (Smart).
-The set of supported events will depend on the remote device and the BBC micro:bit apps available for the remote device.
+The functions in the events namespace allow the @boardname@ to communicate with a separate (remote) device, such as a smartphone, over Bluetooth (Smart).
+The set of supported events will depend on the remote device and the @boardname@ apps available for the remote device.
 The events accessible from Touch Develop are listed below.

 ### Remote control